 Gabriel Lew, Senior Software Engineer @ Bloomberg

 Soundcloud is a Berlin-based startup created to allow musicians to share music with each other.
-After over 10 years of market presence, currently, it’s a massive music hosting platform with 8 million users and 170 million tracks submitted.
-It attracts emerging musicians and rather non-commercial artists.
+After over 10 years of market presence, it’s now a massive music hosting platform with around 80 million users and 200 million tracks submitted.
+It attracts especially emerging musicians and rather non-commercial artists.
 If you look for this amazing DJ set you heard last Saturday at Berghain, you’ll probably find it on Soundcloud.

-Their Soundcloud Pulse app is dedicated to creators.
+The Soundcloud Pulse app is dedicated to the artists themselves.
 It allows them to manage their accounts and keep their communities engaged.

 The main challenge during the app development process was having a very little team of just three people.
-React Native goes well with limited resources – sharing the codebase allowed Soundcloud dev team to manage their time efficiently and benefit from fast coding process.
+Thankfully, React Native goes well with limited resources – sharing the codebase allowed Soundcloud’s dev team to manage their time efficiently and benefit from fast coding process.

-Another reason for choosing React Native for this project was better developer experience.
-Short feedback loop due to automatic live code reloading made the process pleasant for the devs increasing their overall confidence and happiness with their work.
+Another reason for choosing React Native for this project was the user-friendliness of the framework Short feedback loop due to automatic live code reloading made the process pleasant for the devs, increasing their overall confidence and happiness with their work.

 Happy developers and a faster turnaround are hard to beat.
 Product managers, decision makers & designers listen up, I’m talking to you here 🙂